-Bryan, Texas, is part of Brazos County and the Bryan-College Station metropolitan statistical area (MSA).
-The city is home to 80,552 people with an average age of 30 years.
+Bryan, Texas, is part of Brazos County and the Bryan-College Station Metropolitan Statistical Area (MSA).
+The city is home to over 86,000 people with an average age of 30 years.
 Bryan’s population is diverse with 39.9 percent identifying as White alone, 39.3 percent Hispanic, and 16.4 percent Black alone.
 The balance of the people identify themselves as some other race representing 2 percent or less of the population.
 The city’s residents include 12,968 people (15.3 percent) who were born outside the United States.
 Most of the households (60.2 percent) in Bryan, Texas, are made up of families.

 Controlling criminal activity is an area where Bryan has made great strides but still has a long way to go.
 While the crime rate in Bryan declined between 2002 and 2016, it remained at 304.8 incidents per 100,000 in the population, slightly higher than the rate for the country as a whole (280.5).
 Theft and property crimes make up the vast majority of the offenses.

 The 2016 Brazos Valley Health Status Assessment Report was compiled and assembled by the Center for Community Health Development, part of the School of Public Health at Texas A&M University.
 It identified some specific areas of concern related to mental health services, their availability, and their accessibility for the residents of Bryan and Brazos County.